seven62/mkdocs-demo/docs/services/kibana.md

 # Kibana

 ## Overview
-Kibana is the web interface used to interact with data inside [Elasticseach](elasticsearch.md).
+Kibana is the web interface used to display data inside [Elasticseach](elasticsearch.md).

 ## Basic Usage